CD 8’s FIRST GOP ASSEMBLY – TRANSPARENT, HAND-COUNTED ELECTION PROCEDURE

 The Counting Process:

-With all teams beginning simultaneously at the signal of the Teller Chairman, the center person of each team pulled one ballot from the medium container and read the name on the ballot.
+With all teams beginning simultaneously at the signal of the Teller Chairman, the center person of each team, called the "Reader," pulled one ballot from the medium container and read the name on the ballot.
 The other two on his team, one on each side of him, kept separate tallies, by making one mark on the form provided by the Teller Committee.
-When one of the members marked a group of five on the sheet, they would announce “tally.”
-After reading the ballot and confirming the tally markers had marked them, the center person put the tallied ballots in a small clear container.
-Ballots were not set on the table; they went directly from the medium size container to the small container, with only the center person touching the ballots.
+These members were called "Tally Right" and "Tally Left."
+When one of the Tally members marked a group of five on the sheet, they would announce “tally.”
+(If the Tally members didn't match at a "tally" announcement, a new scorecard could be given to them by the Teller Chairman, all ballots replaced in the center container, and a recount started immediately.
+The Teller Chairman would write "void" on the original teller sheets.)
+After reading the ballot and confirming the Tally members had marked it, the Reader put the tallied ballot in a small clear container.
+Ballots were not set on the table; they went directly from the medium size container to the small container, with only the Reader touching the ballots.

-When the medium container was empty, both tallies from each team needed to match.
-Also, each team’s center person counted the ballots out loud, with his teammates counting along.
-When they all agreed on the total number of ballots in that batch, the number of ballots should be written on the team’s tally sheet.
+When the medium container was empty, the tallies from Tally Right and Tally Left needed to match.
+Also, each team’s Reader counted the ballots out loud, with his teammates counting along.
+When they all agreed on the total number of ballots in that batch, the number of ballots were written on the team’s tally sheet.

 If the two tallies on one team did not match, their batch of ballots was recounted.

-When satisfied that a correct count had been achieved, a Teller Committee officer wrote in red, at the end of each line of tally marks, the total number of ballots counted per line.
-The total number of ballots per batch was calculated, then added to the totals from each team.
+When satisfied that a correct count had been achieved, a Teller Committee Judge wrote in red, at the end of each line of tally marks, the total number of ballots counted per line.
+The total number of ballots per batch was calculated, then added to the totals from each team on the Judge's Tally Totals sheet.
+(See below.)
 The totals were reported to Chairman Mathai.

 Were allowed to sit at the ends of the tables, an arm’s length away, or walk around the tables, staying an arm’s length away from the teller members.
 The watchers were allowed to request team members speak louder or show the ballots more clearly, if necessary.
 After one warning, the Teller Chairman reserved the right to request a watcher be seated 10 feet away if they seemed to be interfering with the process.